 Answer: The reason you find it hard to close your eyes properly is because you do it too deliberately – which is why you feel a strain.
 Your eyes should be closed is as if when you are sleeping – in a relaxed manner, without using them to ‘look’ anywhere.
 But of course, don’t go to sleep.
 When the eyes are relaxed sufficiently, you should not even feel their presence.
 This non-feeling of the eyes should apply to the whole body too – by ‘dissolving’ tension or any sensation wherever you feel it.

-As Master Ouyi (Eighth Pure Land Patriarch) taught – ‘In true mindfulness of the Buddha, letting go of attachment to one’s body, mind and the world is the great perfection of giving.’ (真能念佛，放下身心世界，即大布施。) This is important because nianfo is just mindfulness of Amituofo’s name and absolutely nothing else.
+As Master Ouyi (Eighth Pure Land Patriarch) taught – ‘With true ability to be mindful of the Buddha, letting go of body, mind and the world, is then great Generosity (i.e. Giving).’ (真能念佛，放下身心世界，即大布施。) This is important because nianfo is just mindfulness of Amituofo’s name and absolutely nothing else.
 If it becomes mindfulness of the body in any part (e.g. of breathing or a strain), it digresses and becomes Samatha or Vipassana meditation.
 Since nianfo is a mental practice, don’t let any physical elements, including the body, interrupt you.
-(See http://tinyurl.com/Amituofo7 for comparison of nianfo with classic meditation)
+(See https://purelanders.com/2009/09/14/pure-land-practice-with-samatha-vipassana-meditation for comparison of nianfo with classic meditation)

 Another way to handle the eyes is to not close them fully; and half-close them gently instead – as portrayed on Buddha images.
 Likewise, don’t look anywhere in particular.
 There’s no need to make sure they always gaze in front all the time; forget that your eyes are there and they will fall into place.
 However, this might make it harder to let go of the body, mind and world, as there is light or an image constantly ‘seen’, which one might become attached to and distracted by.